Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/authors/natalie_yuen/_index.md

   - "Graduate Students"
 highlight_name: true
 ---
-Natalie is an incoming MSc Candidate in the Biochemistry and Biomedical Sciences program.
+Natalie is a graduate student in the Biochemistry and Biomedical Sciences program.
 Her project looks at cell-free DNA methylation and tissue-of-origin during pregnancy.
 She will also be reviewing the current knowledge and literature surrounding cell-free placental DNA.
 In her free time, she enjoys painting, knitting/crocheting, and spending time with her dog, Yoko!